Have you ever thought “Hey… I've got a ton of email addresses. Maybe, someday, I should send these folks an email.”

 Wow, David, That Sounds Like A Lot Of Work!

 Don't worry… I've got your back.
 When you sign up for Email Marketing Consulting through my EMAIL Strategist Program, you'll have a digital marketing professional with you every step of the way… helping you to create and deploy your very own profitable email marketing campaigns.

 When you sign up as an Email Marketing Consulting client, you'll get…

 1) An email marketing audit, where I'll review your current opportunities and help you decide the best path forward to achieve your specific email marketing goals.

 2) Monthly strategy and/or writing sessions.

-3) Access to my state-of-the-art lead capture and list building software, GROW.
+3) Lead capture and list building program development.

-You get all of this when you sign up for Email Marketing Consulting through our GROW Strategist Program.
+You get all of this when you sign up for Email Marketing Consulting through our EMAIL Strategist Program.

 (Got questions before you sign up?
 Reach out to me here.)